webdriverio/webdriverio/CONTRIBUTING.md

  */
 ```

-WebdriverIO follows the pattern that every command property that is required for the command execution (e.g. in the example above the `url` parameter) is a parameter of the command.
-Every optional parameter that just modifies the way the command is being executed is being attached as a command option object (e.g. in the example above `windowName` and `windowFeatures`).
-To properly create typings for the options object we need to give this interface a new name (e.g. `NewWindowOptions`) and:
+WebdriverIO follows a convention that every command property that is required for the command execution (e.g. the `url` parameter in the example above) is a parameter of the command.
+Optional parameters that just modify the way the command is executed (e.g. `windowName` and `windowFeatures` in the example above) are properties of the command options object.
+To properly create typings for the options object, we need to name this interface (e.g. `NewWindowOptions`) and:

 - define this new interface in the [type definition template](/scripts/templates/webdriverio.tpl.d.ts)
 - add custom interfaces to the list of [`CUSTOM_INTERFACES`](/scripts/type-generation/constants.js)